Environment

 Progress

-The final landfill rate of our industrial waste in FY2022 was 0.02%.
+The final landfill rate of our industrial waste in FY2024 was 0.00%.
 We defined “Reduce the final landfill rate (Final landfill volume/industrial waste volume×100) to no more than 1.0%” as zero emissions.
-We continued to achieve zero emissions in FY2022 as well by recycling rather than landfilling industrial waste that was emitted in association with business activities.
+We continued to achieve zero emissions in FY2024 as well by recycling rather than landfilling industrial waste that was emitted in association with business activities.
+As for progress management, we clarify issues and initiatives against targets for each site, and conduct self-inspections for environmental data management.

 Industrial waste volume and Special management industrial waste volume (hazardous waste volume)